kylibjohnson/QA_Project7/README.md

 	expect (actualStatusCode).toBe(200)
 });

-    //For the second test, I am checking that the response body contains the name of one of the warhouses, 'Big World', that should be listed.
-Enter the following code beneath the first test code and run the code in the terminal using 'npx jest' :
+For the second test, I am checking that the response body contains the name of one of the warhouses, 'Big World', that should be listed.
+Enter the following code beneath the first test code and run it in the terminal using 'npx jest' :

     test('response body should contain "Big World" ', async () => {
 	let actualResponseBody;